Turkish Cuisine WeekTurkish Cuisine WeekTurkish Cuisine Week

 3. Check the tenderness of the dried fruit after about 15 minutes.
 Then add the apple slices.

-4. After boiling for another 7-8 minutes add the cloves and remove from the heat.
+4. After 7-8 more minutes add cloves, remove from heat.

-6. When cold sprinkle with a handful of pomegranate seeds.
-The cloves can be removed before serving.
+6. When cold, sprinkle pomegranate seeds.
+Cloves can be removed before serving.